Seashell collecting is among one of the most interesting hobbies in the world.

 Mary Anne (Mary Ann, Marian) Evans (1819 - 1880), English novelist, who’s better known as George Eliot.

-Sir Thomas Lipton ( 1848 –1931), the founder of the Lipton tea brand, and who was a winner of the America's Cup 5 times with his famous racing yachts called Shamrock.
+Sir Thomas Lipton ( 1848 –1931), the founder of the Lipton tea brand, and who tried to win of the America's Cup with his famous racing yachts called SHAMMROCKs.

 Ian Fleming (1908 –1964), the creator of James Bond.